 Fresh meat has a high water content that is favorable for the growth of microorganisms.
 It also generally contains bacteria, including those that can cause diseases.
 The animals naturally carry bacterial species like Salmonella and E. coli in their intestines, and raw meat can become contaminated during the slaughter process.

-Equipment and tools used in the processing of meat can also become contaminated with microbes and spread those to the raw meat.
+Equipment and tools used in the processing of meat can also become contaminated with microbes and spread to the raw meat.

 Bacteria multiply rapidly at temperatures from 40 °F to 140 °F. Pathogenic bacteria do not necessarily multiply in meat leading to illness.
 Some species such as Staphylococcus aureus tend to be outcompeted by other harmless flora or spoilage bacteria that lead to a bad odor that causes most consumers to discard the meat.